nicholasgillespie/scalable-scss-design-system/README.md

 ### Accessing Theme Values with the `get` Function

-The design system includes the `get` function in `_theme-accessor.scss`, allowing dynamic application of theme values:
+This system includes a single `get` function in `_theme-accessor.scss`, allowing dynamic application of theme values:

 - **Retrieve CSS Variables**: Use the `get` function to fetch the CSS variable associated with a design token: